wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

     * <a href="#APICalls">API</a> (REST calls invoked by the CLI and by application programs written in Python, Go, etc.)
     <br /><br />

-    We show each in sequence below.
+    We show each in sequence below, starting from the Web UI, then CLI and API.

     <a name="WebUI"></a>